U.S. jobless claims at five-month high; import prices fall

 "As we approach the end of the year, jobless claims have a tendency to be more volatile due to seasonal adjustment issues around the holidays.
 The message remains that the pace of layoffs is very low," said John Ryding, chief economist at RDQ Economics in New York.

-Claims have now been below the 300,000 threshold, which is normally associated with healthy labor market conditions, for 40 straight weeks.
+Claims have now been below the 300,000 threshold, which is normally associated with healthy labour market conditions, for 40 straight weeks.
 This is the longest stretch since the early 1970s.
-As the labor market approaches full employment there is probably little room for further declines.
+As the labour market approaches full employment there is probably little room for further declines.

-The labor market remains resilient, despite slowing consumer spending and housing market activity.
+The labour market remains resilient, despite slowing consumer spending and housing market activity.

 WEAK IMPORTED INFLATION